ath88/strike-list/README.md

 # API

 The API is currently in version 0 (alpha), and resides on `/apiv0`.
-All endpoints are mounted onto this path.
+All resources are mounted onto this path.

 When you post data to the API, it will either be through a specific URL that contains id's, or with a JSON object in the request body.